hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 This page guides through the installation of a [Debian Linux](https://www.debian.org/) virtual machine.
 The host hypervisor is assumed to be Oracle's [VirtualBox](https://www.virtualbox.org/) on *Windows 10*.
 If you are not using *Windows 10*, just download the *VirtualBox* installer that suits your system.

-The guest machine will run Debian Linux, which is one of the most stable Linux distributions and it is freely available.
+The guest machine will run Debian Linux, which is one of the most stable Linux distributions, and it is freely available.
 Because of its stability, Debian is an ideal baseline for running numerical simulations that may last for days or even weeks.
-Of course, there are other options and Debian is rather one of the best options than *the best option*.
+Of course, there are other options, and Debian is rather one of the best options than *the best option*.

 ## Create a Debian Linux VM